Skip to Main Content

 Fisher Archives

-This guide will help students understand the purpose and use of an institutional archive while exploring a Fisher event from 1968
+This guide will help students to understand the background of the Fisher Archives.

-Institutional archives hold information about a specific person, place, or event.
-There are many reasons why one might want to use an archive.
+Institutional archives hold information about specific people, places, events, or topics.
+There are many reasons why one might want to use an archives.

 • To learn more about a person who attended Fisher or worked at Fisher